Home

 Teaching

-I currently teach mathematical biology to third year-undergraduates at Durham.
-Before that, I taught postgraduate research computing courses at Imperial College.
+I currently teach fluid mechanics to third-year undergraduates at Durham.
+Before that, I taught the mathematical biology course.
+At Imperial College and during the pandemic, I taught postgraduate research computing courses.
 I spent three years teaching an undergraduate calculus course which I wrote at UCL for the BASc programme, and I spent five years teaching A-level further maths for the Advanced Maths Support Programme.
 From time to time I do some private tutoring.

 and…